-Every time we think of ancient Greek mythology, images of terrifying creatures, heroic battles, idealized figures and sometimes perversive stories come to mind.
-This collection of stories, of such pivotal importance for the ancient Greek mindset, nurtured the development of Greek civilization through the generations.
+Every time we think of Greek mythology, we think of terrifying creatures and heroic battles.
+Additionally, images of idealized figures, and sometimes perversive stories come to mind.
+This collection of stories was of such pivotal importance for the ancient Greek mindset.
+It nurtured the development of Greek civilization through the generations.

 Table of Contents

 As the world is aware, apart from practical and innovative, the minds of the ancient Greeks were incredibly imaginative.
 As a result, they gifted the world with fascinating tales.
 Those tales were an attempt to explain the miracle of life and natural phenomena.

 The Olympian Gods hold the leading roles in most of Greek Mythology.
 Additionally, the battle between mortals and immortals is usually the core of the tales.
 The majority of classical mythology has survived through the works of Homer and Hesiod.

 The term 'Greek mythology' covers all the myths related to the Greek tradition, as they are presented through existing literary evidence.
 'Greek mythology' is specifically defined as the telling of mythical stories created by the Greeks and concerned with their gods and heroes, the nature of the world, and the ritual practices of their worship.

 It consists of a rich collection of stories that refer to the origin of the world and narrate the life and adventures of a wide variety of gods, heroes, heroines, and other mythological creatures.
 These stories were initially shaped through oral and poetic tradition, before being disseminated in writing through works of Greek literature.

 Modern researchers refer to myths and study them to understand their symbolism, the religious and political institutions of the Greeks, and Greek culture in general.

 When did Greek Mythology begin?